sjetpaul/Easy-Invest/README.md

 Cryptocurrency Investment Suggestion Application Based on user Risk Profile.
 <--Add a new column   image_url   type= text  length= 100    for upload image--->
-<---If you get any problem then contact me GOOD NIGHT--->
+<---If you get any problem then contact me --->

 # LOGIN